S3ak/skaftin-selects-gatsbyjs/src/pages/index.md

         Four 4 ‘masihlalisane’ will take you into people’s musical spaces as we share music and spread good vibes!!!
 Four4 karaoke has invited people that love to sing, rap, and groove over their favourite tracks.
-    - image: /img/meeting-space.png
-      text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
   heading: Offerings to the ancestors
   description: |
     We have many ways to open your third eye